 In this example, since the variable $var

-command will execute, and the message will display.
-If the variable equaled something different, like 24, the condition would return false, and the Write-Host
+equals 42 and the condition is met, the Write-Host command executes and the message displays.
+If the variable equaled something different, like 24, the condition would return false, and the Write-Host command would not execute.

 Here’s one more example of an if